v0rts/docker-weewx/README.md

 docker run -it --rm --volume /Users/tom/extensions:/home/weewx/extensions --volume /Users/tom/weewx.conf:/home/weewx/weewx.conf --volume /tmp/public_html:/home/weewx/public_html --volume /Users/tom/bin/user:/home/weewx/bin/user --volume /Users/tom/archive:/home/weewx/archive mitct02/weewx:4.3.0

-This one maps volumes for extensions, bin/user, weewx.conf itself, public_html, and archive/ where the sqllite database is stored
+This one maps volumes for extensions, bin/user, weewx.conf itself, public_html, and archive/ where the sqlite database is stored
 Note that docker is called with the `-it` and `--rm` flags, which ensure that the container is killed when exited.

 ### Building a Child Image: